-Jarrett Ellis’ previous acting experience was in the play Three Little Pigs back in elementary school, but he makes an impressive feature film debut in All Eyez On Me, the Tupac Shakur biopic, as living legend Snoop Dogg.
+Jarrett Ellis makes an impressive feature film debut in All Eyez On Me, the Tupac Shakur biopic, as living legend Snoop Dogg.
+Next up he will be playing another major role as Jamiel Chambers in a Nate Parker written and directed tv series called Baselines.
 The tall, wiry 22-year-old, a native of Riverside, CA, who just graduated from Loyola Marymount University with a major in a cross-discipline, individualized studies fine art degree, grew up playing basketball.

 Ellis was turned on to old-school hip-hop by his father, a recently retired fire chief, and remembers being mesmerized at an early age by the raunchy cartoon cover of Snoop Dogg’s Doggystyle album.
 He wrote a term paper for his African-American Studies class in college on the relationship between Tupac Shakur and his mother Alfeni, learning about the rapper’s own art-school background and his mom’s history with the Black Panthers.
 “That when his legacy hit home for me,” says Jarrett.
 “I began to understand what he was really all about.”

 Jarrett’s resemblance to Snoop has followed him around since middle school, where his basketball coach and friends called him by the rapper’s name.
 But it wasn’t until a family friend, All Eyez On Me executive producer L.T.
 Hutton, who worked with Snoop as an A&R man at Death Row, Ruthless and Interscope Records, insisted he audition for the role that Ellis took acting seriously.
 His previous experience, aside from his grade-school theatrics, consisted of roles in commercials, student films and music videos (among them Vic Mensa’s “U Mad,” featuring Kanye West).